 12. Not repurposing content

-Why start from scratch when you can make your existing content work harder?
+Why build from scratch when your existing work can go further?

 How to avoid: